 We will carry out a Standard Disclosure Scotland check on you as part of the process.
 You can apply for this before making your application for admission (and it’ll speed the process up if you do!).

-Please note that if we have carried out a Standard Disclosure check on you in the last 6 months, for example when we issued your Entrance Certificate, we do no need to carry out another Disclosure check at Admission stage.
+Please note that if we have carried out a Standard Disclosure check on you in the last six months, for example when we issued your Entrance Certificate, we do not need to carry out another disclosure check at admission stage.

 A nominated member of staff at the Law Society must countersign your Disclosure Scotland form, therefore please leave this section blank when you send it to us as well as the payment section (i.e. complete sections A to C only).
 If you hold a Disclosure Scotland form already for another reason, you will still have to apply for and submit a new form to us, we cannot accept forms obtained for other reasons.
 Further Disclosure Guidance notes are available at the bottom of this page.